slobentanzer/causality_perspective_2023/manuscript.md

 While the high performance of Large Language Models (LLMs) is based on a myriad architectural improvements, the introduction of attention as an architectural bias has been a major contributor to their success [@doi:10.48550/arXiv.1706.03762].
 This has led to the development of attention-based molecular models (most commonly for gene expression), which can also be considered "GPT" models: Generative Pre-trained Transformers [@doi:10.1038/s41592-021-01252-x; @doi:10.1038/s41586-023-06139-9; @doi:10.1101/2023.04.30.538439].

+Attention as a learning mechanism enables the integration of non-local information in a flexible manner.
+In a molecular model that reasons about gene expression, such as Geneformer, attention allows the integration of chromosomally distant regulatory elements [@doi:10.1038/s41586-023-06139-9].
+For example, the angiotensin converting enzyme (ACE), which is responsible of converting angiotensin I to angiotensin II, is causally responsible for the activation of the angiotensin receptor II (AGTR2).
+However, the ACE gene is located on chromosome 17, while the AGTR2 gene is located on chromosome X.
+Thus, to learn the causal relationship between ACE and AGTR2 in a self-supervised manner based purely on observational data, the model must be able to integrate information from distant genomic regions.

 The generalist capabilities of LLMs have led to the designation of "foundation models," a term introduced by a group of Standford ML researchers.
 Foundation models are models that achieve high performance by the combination of large amounts of data and model parameters, a generic architecture without specific biases, and self-supervised training.
 They can be fine-tuned for more specific tasks, because they are thought to derive generalisable representations and mechanisms by training on an amount of data large enough to encapsulate the complexity of real-world systems.